 Compulsive hoarding is challenging to treat because many people who hoard don't see it as a problem, or have little awareness of their disorder and how it's impacting their life or the lives of others.

 However, it's really important to encourage a person who is hoarding to seek help, as their difficulties with discarding not only cause loneliness and mental health problems, but pose a health and safety risk too.
 If not tackled, it is a problem that will most likely never go away.

 The reasons why someone begins hoarding are still not fully understood.
 However, the problem tends to persist because:

 - the person finds it difficult to discard things

 - they may have problems with order, organisation and decision-making

 - they acquire more things than they throw away

-The person will also have unhelpful beliefs, such as:
+The person will also have strongly held beliefs related to acquiring and discarding, such as:

 - "If I throw this away, I won't be able to cope with the feelings of loss"

 - "If I buy this, it will make me happy"